 Are white potatoes healthy?

 Yes!
 The topic has been quite controversial since many believed that it is not.
-A lot of people associate this vegetable to deep-fried French fries and chips that are high in fat.
+A lot of people associate this vegetable with deep-fried French fries and chips that are high in fat.
 But that is not always the case.

 Based on a USDA report, a medium spud baked with the skin on has considerable amounts of potassium, vitamin C, vitamin B6, and manganese.
 It also has negligible fat, 164 kcal, and 37 g of carbs.